kiwylai/odin-recipes/README.md

 # odin-recipes

-A practice website, which is using HTML at the first stage.
+This is a practice website, which is using HTML at the first stage.